RedisLabs/redislabs-docs/content/rc/administration/configure/monitoring-alerting-metrics.md

 ---
-Title: Monitoring Redis Enterprise Cloud Performance
+Title: Monitoring Redis Cloud Essentials Performance
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RC"]
 ---
-Redis Enterprise Cloud (RC) provides a straightforward dashboard that gives you good visibility into each database.
+Redis Cloud Essentials provides a straightforward dashboard that gives you good visibility into each database.
 Metrics can be viewed on the Metrics tab of a selected database.
 Use the scroll bar at the top to change between time intervals: last minute, five minutes, hour, day,